-The Gariep Supergroup is generally composed of low grade, metamorphosed volcanic sedimentary successions intruded by syn- to post orogenic granitoids.
-They have been extensively deformed by folding and faulting at times of orogeny activity.
-These major tectonic activities have resulted in discontinuity with the forming of the so called Marmora Terrane and other geological sequences of the area.
-Moderately hard rock appears from surface as outcrops and sub outcrops.
-The underlying rocks can be expected to be thinly laminated owing to their lava flows, and with discontinuities caused by the tectonic activity with the rock having being folded and faulted.
-These rocks may expect then to be highly through to moderately jointed.
-The Weinert N rating, an indication of the main weathering mode from mechanical to chemical weathering, for the area is high in correlation to its arid nature.
+- The Gariep Supergroup is generally composed of low grade, metamorphosed volcanic sedimentary successions intruded by syn- to post orogenic granitoids.
+They have been extensively deformed by folding and faulting at times of orogeny activity. - Moderately hard rock appears from surface as outcrops and sub outcrops. - The underlying rocks can be expected to be thinly laminated owing to their lava flows, and with discontinuities caused by the tectonic activity with the rock having being folded and faulted and could be moderately jointed. - The Weinert N rating (an indication of the main weathering mode from mechanical to chemical weathering) for the area is high in correlation to its arid nature.
 This indicates that the rocks dominate mode of weathering is subject mostly to mechanical weathering rather than chemical weathering.
-Corresponding to this, a relative shallow residual soil profile may be expected.